wikz/Connect-vue-with-firestore/README.md

 VuefirePlugin is setup using firebase SDK.
 For two way declarative data binding Firestore callback is used.

 #### Database setup

 Created Collection on Fire Store (Google Cloud) in test mode.
+Test mode allows to perform read/write activities without auth credentials.
+(It is not recommended to use it in production.)

 #### Auto save

 Storing data on cloud is costly operation.
 Google limits the number of operations/sec and charge for write operations.
 Write a method the handles changes to the form.
 Debounce the call to Firestore to prevent excessive writes to the database that could cost money and/or exceed Firestore’s rate limits.

 #### Google Cloud Function

-Written Google cloud function to calculate completion percentage. deployed it on cloud using firebase cli.
+Written Google cloud onWrite trigger function to calculate completion percentage and deployed it on cloud using firebase cli.

-## Cloning this repo
+## Local setup

+Follow these steps to setup this project on local machine after cloning this repo.

 ### Project setup
 ```